pdolezal/net.yetamine.nls/README.md

 }
 ```

-It is a bit richer than a plain string constant with the identifier of a resource, but hopefully not as bad.
+It is a bit more verbose than a plain string constant with the identifier of a resource, but hopefully not as bad.

 ### Using the resource references ###

 When we have some resource references, we would like to use them.
-Let's assume that `RESOURCES` contains a reference to a `ResourcePackage` instance (how to get it would be covered later) and `remaining` is a numeric variable with the number of remaining days.
+Let's assume that `RESOURCES` contains a reference to a `ResourceSupplier` instance (how to get it would be covered later) and `remaining` is an acceptable numeric variable with the number of remaining days.
 Then following code snippet a message like *Hello Peter, your subscription remains valid for 1 day.* Or perhaps with a different locale: *Halo, Peter, Dein Abonnement läuft in einem Tag ab.*:

 ```{java}
 // Produces properly formatted day amount, e.g., "1 day" or "2 days".